 To help guide you along the way, we decided to share the Best Practices we here at Niteco follow to make sure our A/B Testing scenarios give us the data we need to make informed decisions:

-- Test the right items.
 When an issue is detected, the tester needs to find the correct cause of the issue, so the testing results will be reliable to support decision-making.
 Testing a new button when actually, the problem is the image above it, won’t help you or your site.

-- The sample size should be at least 1000 for each variant.
+2. The sample size should be at least 1000 for each variant.

 This is to make sure all data is measured correctly.
-To do this, it’s good practice to spend enough time with the tool you’re using before the actual testing so you know what to look out for.
+To do this, it’s good practice to spend enough time with the tool you’re using before the actual testing, so you know what to look out for.

 Traffic on your website probably changes between different periods of time, so make sure to check the data from the previous year before scheduling the testing time and estimating the test’s duration.

 That means, don’t change both a button and some additional copy for a single A/B Test, because you won’t be able to tell which of those changes caused a possible change in user behavior.
 If you just change one element, you can be reasonably sure that any differences between numbers are likely caused by the change in that one element.

 As is the case with any statistical work, you need to make sure that any changes you’re observing wouldn’t have occurred anyway, even without your change.
 If the tool you’re using doesn’t show you the A/B test statistical significance, you can also use some third-party tools for this job, such as Neil Patel’s A/B testing statistical significance calculator.